gatherspiel/places-js/README.md

 Here are some notes about the goals of the framework and some patterns.

+See the repo [here](https://github.com/gatherspiel/DMVBoardGames/tree/main/src/ui) for an example using PlacesJS

 # Goals of framework

 ## Separation of concerns.